legacysurvey/legacysurvey/pages/dr4/description.rst

 .. _`sweep/`: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr4/sweep/
 .. _`tractor/`: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr4/tractor/

-For all of the Legacy Surveys, including `BASS`_ and `MzLS`_, the co-added images and the `Tractor`_ catalogs are presented in "bricks" of approximate size 0.25\ |deg| |times| 0.25\ |deg|.
+For all of the Legacy Surveys, including `BASS`_ and `MzLS`_, co-added images and `Tractor`_ catalogs are presented in "bricks" of approximate size 0.25\ |deg| |times| 0.25\ |deg|.
 Each brick is defined in terms of a box in RA,Dec coordinates.
-For the image stacks, we use a simple tangent-plane (WCS TAN) projection around the brick center, with size 3600 |times| 3600 pixels at a scale of 0.262 arcseconds per pixel.
+For the image stacks, we use a simple tangent-plane (WCS TAN) projection around the brick center.
 The projections for the :math:`g,r,z` filters are identical.
-There are 662174 bricks spread over the sky, meaning that each brick has an average area of 0.0623 deg\ :sup:`2`\ .
-As 3600\ :sup:`2` |times| 0.262\ :sup:`2` arcsec\ :sup:`2` is ~0.0686 deg\ :sup:`2`\ , the brick images have some overlap.
-The co-added images should be used with caution, as noted below in the *Image Stacks* section.
+There are 662,174 bricks spread over the sky, meaning that each brick has an average area of 0.0623 deg\ :sup:`2`\ .
+The brick images have some overlap.
+The co-added images should be
+used with caution, as noted below in the *Image Stacks* section.

 Obtaining Images and Raw Data